Sump Pump Maintenance

 - The pump does not shut off.
 Examine the float switch is working correctly or not.
 Cleaning the discharge pipes might also help.

-- Pump frequently turns on and off.
+- The pump frequently turns on and off.
 Investigate for backflow due to faulty discharge pipes.
 An undersized pump could be another reason.

 Assuming the worst happens and there is a severe weather condition, you could be out of power for a few days.
 And your electrically powered pump will serve no purpose in that crisis.